Keep warm to keep the bugs away

 Wear lots of layers of clothing, preferably of natural material or man-made fibres that breathe.
 Thermal underwear can help keep out the chill.

+If you can afford to do so, you might want to consider heating your bedroom throughout the night.
 Otherwise, warm the bedroom before going to bed - use a hot water bottle and wear warm nightwear.
 You may decide to invest in an electric blanket, although this should never be used at the same time as a hot water bottle.

 Keep the bedroom window closed - evidence suggests that a cold draught to the head can cause your blood pressure to increase.